SymfonyCasts/api-platform/sfcasts/ep2-security/custom-normalizer.md

 show the `phoneNumber` and some not.
 Execute and... hey!
 The first user has a `phoneNumber` field!
 It's null... because apparently we didn't set a `phoneNumber` for that user, but the field *is* there.
 And, thanks to the randomness, there is *no* `phoneNumber` for the second and third users.

+***TIP
+If you start a new API Platform project, instead of seeing `phoneNumber: null`, the field is missing.
+This is due to a change in API Platform 2.5: if your resource supports the `PATCH` operation (which is on by default in 2.5), then null fields are "omitted".
+It's no big deal - just don't let it surprise you!
+***

-If you try the operation again... yes!
+If you try the operation
+again... yes!
 This time the first *and* second users have that field, but not the third.
 Hey!
 We're now dynamically adding the `owner:read` group on an object-by-object basis!
 Normalizers rock!